Get to Know Your Mindbliss Authors

 Now, we admit to times of mental fatigue.
 Emails and messages come to us all the time from different time-zones, and sometimes people need reassurance and help, so how can we leave them hanging just because it is night-time for us?

-We do like to spend at least one day a week practicing deep mediation for at least an hour and perhaps more than once, to refresh and calm the mind.
+We do like to spend at least one day a week practicing deep meditation for at least an hour and perhaps more than once, to refresh and calm the mind.

 When you think about happiness, how do you define that for yourself?